William Moore (steamship captain): Klondike Gold Rush

 On 29 July 1897, the mail steamer Queen would be the first of the gold rush flotilla to dock at Moore's wharf in Skagway Bay, followed by John Irving's Islander and the collier Willamette.
 Skagway, Alaska was born and became a boomtown overnight.
 Originally the Indians called it Skagua, Moore renamed it Mooresville and the stampeders took over and named it Skaguay, later spelled Skagway.
 What Moore did not anticipate was the lack of concern for his legal rights in ownership of the land Skagway sat upon.
 The residents and stampeders that made up the population pushed Moore aside and took over ownership of his land.
 When streets were surveyed it was found that Moore's home stood directly in its path.
 Moore put up a fight but in the end his home was uprooted and moved to another location.
 Moore brought suit against the claim jumpers who remained in town after the rush and, in 1901, won a 25% reimbursement.

 In 1900, Moore would make one final prospecting trip, this time to Nome, Alaska, however, he soon returned to Skagway and built a house on Skagway Bay.
 On top of the house he built a room fashioned in the style of a pilot-house where he could look out at the ships in the bay.
-He died nine years later, in Victoria on 29 March 1909 at the venerable age of 87.
+He died nine years later, in Victoria on 29 March 1909 aged 87.